Get Work

 Technical efficiency

-More efficient filtering method enables faster, more accurate task retrieval
+the 3-tier filtering structure enables faster, more accurate task retrieval with improved backend performance

 Reduced waste

-Targeting the 20% unworkable task rate to improve operational efficiency
+support tickets decreased following rollout, directly addressing the 20% unworkable task rate that had been impacting operational efficiency

 Having a great team for this project made it all the more engaging.
 Great minds, great people, lots of laughter in the midst of this super complex project….what else can a person ask for?! 🥹💖